Creative Digital Media Production (Digital Games Production) BTEC

 WHAT EXTRA-CURRICULAR OPPORTUNITIES ARE THERE?

-Visits to media institutions such as local gaming companies, opportunities for ambassadors to create games, develop awareness of the course and cultivate links with the industry.
+Visits to local gaming companies such as Unit 2 games, opportunities for ambassadors to create games, develop awareness of the course and cultivate links with the industry.